ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/avax-subnet-customization/README.md

 #### Airdropping native tokens

-This step will define how you want to distribute the funds in your subnet.
+This step will define how you want to distribute the funds in your Subnet.
 You can choose the addresses and amounts you want to distribute.
 Let's go with the simplest case.

 ```bash